 Still Living in the Aftermath

-As I write this in spring 2026, I do not feel that the events of October 7, 2023, are behind us.
-Its consequences are still unfolding.
+As I write this in the spring of 2026, I do not feel that the events of October 7, 2023, are behind us.
+We are still in a state of war, and the consequences are still unfolding.
 The region remains unstable.
 The arguments continue.
-The grief remains.
-And the old confidence is gone.
+The grief remains, and the old confidence is gone.

 But something else remains, too: solidarity, courage, and the refusal to surrender our humanity.